My wife and I have 3 daughters and one of the things that helped our parenting was to seek out authoritative parenting examples.

 10. Use incentives to motivate children to make the right choices

-All of us work better when we know there’s a reason behind our actions.
+All of us work better when we know there’s a reason for our actions.

 I work hard and try to do a good job at work so I can keep my job and get raises.
 I do nice things for my wife not so much so that she’ll do nice things for me, but because I want our marriage to thrive.